chesterking123/chesterking123/README.md

 #### [Visualize My Profile](https://sourcerer.io/chesterking123)

-About Me: I’m an aspiring Data Scientist | Data Analyst.
+About Me: Data Science Intern at Celebal Techonologies.

 Connect with me on these platforms: